orientechnologies/orientdb-labs/Studio-Server-Management.md

 ![Logs](images/studio-server-management-logs.png)

 ## Plugins
-It helps you with the configuration of a new plugin, avoiding to edit the orientdb-server-config.xml configuration file.
+It helps you with the configuration of a new plugin, avoiding to edit the `config/orientdb-server-config.xml` configuration file.

 ![Plugins](images/studio-server-management-plugins.png)

 ## Configuration
-You can consult the configuration of the server contained in the orientdb-server-config.xml file (read-only mode).
+You can consult in read-only mode the configuration of the server contained in the `config/orientdb-server-config.xml` file.

 ![Configuration](images/studio-server-management-configuration.png)